josephelan/josephelan/README.md

 Have a look around at my journey and progression through my various projects and learning!
 </p>

-I'm currently working through these online courses to brush up on fundamentals and learn some new tools to add to my toolbelt alongside University schoolwork.<br>

 <h4>DOING</h4>
 <ol>
   <li>University of Washington Coursework</li>